dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  He who can no longer pause to wonder and stand rapt in awe, is as good as dead; his eyes are closed.
+  I am not a vegetarian because I love animals; I am a vegetarian because I hate plants.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1225 days)
+## 🌟 Experiences (1226 days)

 ### 🧮 Programming languages